-- Utilization pattern must be defined to define the utilization days per year. - Number of meals per utilization day refers to the total number of meals cooked (place settings washed) in that zone, per day. - By default, the model will assume 0.055 kWh/meal for dishwashing energy.
+- o Utilization patterns must be defined to define the utilization days per year. - o Number of meals per utilization day refers to the total number of meals cooked (place settings washed) in that zone, per day. - By default, the model will assume 0.055 kWh/meal for dishwashing energy.